Training Resources for Trainers

 Whilst the requirements above are important for individuals starting as educational supervisors, it is important that existing educational supervisors remain up to date with new developments in individual curriculum, training programmes, national developments, and new educational theory and methods.

 We have agreed the following minimum standards for remaining up to date.
 These minimum standards need to be repeated every 5 year Revalidation cycle.
 Please note that there are no specific courses or learning that must be completed in order to act as a supervisor, as long as your learning covers domains 1-4 and 7 above for Clinical Supervisors, or all seven domains above for Educational Supervisors, although LEPs/Schools may set specific requirements specific to the site/department/programme's needs.

 - Your annual appraisal and PDP must reflect your role as an educational supervisor, and you must demonstrate how you are continuing to develop and remain up to date as an educational supervisor.
 Your PDP should consider evidence of GMC domains 1-4 and 7 (Clinical only)/1-7 (Educational and/or Clinical).

-- Every 5 year Revalidation cycle you must attend relevant training courses, master-classes or education conferences and reflect on this within your appraisal.
-This should be a minimum of 15 hours of CPD of high quality every 5 years (we would recommend aiming for 8 hours per year).
+- Every five-year Revalidation cycle you must attend relevant training courses, masterclasses, education conferences, or other development opportunities, and reflect on this within your appraisal.
+This should be a minimum of 15 hours of CPD of high quality every five years (we would recommend aiming for eight hours per year).
 This might include further e-learning rather than face to face learning.